 I expect you to behave in a civil, respectful manner in all class interactions, both in official meetings such as lectures and out-of-classroom activities such as project group meetings and study sessions, and to contribute to a constructive learning environment.

-The Recurse Center Social Rules are a good source of guidance on how to maintain a constructive and educational environment.
+The Recurse Center Social Rules set a good standard constructive and educational learning environments.
 The Drexel Student Code of Conduct provides additional information about expectations for all Drexel students.

 Academic Integrity and External Resources